tvdstorm/oalgcomp/README.md

    - eclipse-SDK-4.2.2-linux-gtk-x86_64 (Juno)
    - Scala IDE for Eclipse 1.0.0.41

+Both were run using Oracle jdk-7u5-linux-x64.

 NB: if the Git perspective is not available in Eclipse Juno, install EGit via Window->Install new software.
 Use the following Juno update
 site: http://download.eclipse.org/releases/juno ; type git in the filter search box and select the top Eclipse EGit plugin.

+## Running from the command-line

+The top-level Makefile can be used to compile the sources from the command line on Unix-like systems.
+This requires the location of the Scala (2.10.0 or later) compiler scalac or later) to be present in the PATH environment variables.